 And, I will say, why not??

 Who will say not to a camping experience when you have the luxury of a billion-star place to stay and that too right in the middle of nowhere with nothing but just raw nature surrounding you and your soul.

 Today in this article, I will talk about some important tips which you should keep in mind while camping in Spiti & Kinnaur trip.

 Can I pitch my camps in Spiti Valley & Kinnaur Valley?

-The short answer is, Yes, you can plan a camping trip to Spiti Valley or Kinnaur Valley. there are many places in entire Spiti Valley and Kinnaur Valley where you can pitch your own camps and save yourself some money.
+The short answer is, Yes, you can plan a camping trip to Spiti Valley or Kinnaur Valley. there are many places in the entire Spiti Valley and Kinnaur Valley where you can pitch your camps and save yourself some money.